openrails/openrails/Source/Documentation/Manual/operation.rst

-If the AI train makes station stops, its maxspeed depends from the "Performance" parameter for every route section, as can be seen and defined in the AI train timetable (that is maxspeed is the product of the first MAxVelocity parameter by the "Performance" parameter divided by 100).
+If the AI train makes station stops, its maxspeed depends from the "Performance" parameter for every route section, as can be seen and defined in the AI train timetable (that is maxspeed is the product of the first MaxVelocity parameter by the "Performance" parameter divided by 100).

 Such performance parameter list is written (divided by 100) by the AE in